fredrikmalmberg/folkcritic/README.md

 ## Further improvements
 It should be noted that the setup could be improved significantly by increasing the complexity of the TF model used for the critic.
 Currently only one layer is used which means the model just weighs the input and is not capable of really learning anything significant.
 Another obvious limitation is the number of songs generated before displaying a song to the user.
 If the critic is trained on a larger number of songs it would be beneficial to increase this number from 5 that is currently used.
-As the critic learns the average score of the songs from the generator tends to decrease which means fewer songs actually pass through the critics scrutiny.
+As the critic learns the average score of the songs from the generator tends to decrease which means fewer songs actually pass the critics scrutiny.